latent-to/developer-docs/docs/concepts/weight-copying-in-bittensor.md

 </center>

-### The caveat: Dynamic scoring required
+## The caveat: Dynamic scoring required

-Commit reveal only works if **miner performance actually changes** over the timescale of the concealment period.
-If the ground truth about miner rankings is static, then even stale weights will be accurate, and weight copying can still work.
+Commit reveal only prevents weight copying if **miner performance actually changes** over the timescale of the concealment period.
+If the ground truth about miner rankings is overly static, then even stale weights will be accurate enough to be profitable, and in this case, nothing can prevent weight copying.

 Subnet owners should design subnets that demand continuous miner improvement, which is important generally for producing best-in-class digital commodities, and also ensures that weights from yesterday are less accurate than fresh evaluations today, preventing weight copying.

-## History of Commit Reveal: The CRv3 bug

-Understanding how weight copying evolved helps explain why the current system works the way it does.

-### Commit reveal v3 (CRv3): The same-tempo vulnerability

-In the third version of Commit Reveal:
-- Validators committed weights (encrypted)
-- Validators revealed weights (decrypted) **in the same tempo**
-- Both operations happened before the epoch calculation

-### The exploit

-Weight copiers discovered they could:
-1. Wait for honest validators to reveal their weights (still in the same tempo)
-2. Quickly calculate the stake-weighted consensus
-3. Submit their own weights before the epoch calculation at the end of the tempo
-4. Still achieve higher vtrust than honest validators

-Despite weights being "concealed," the same-tempo reveal gave weight copiers enough time to copy and submit.

-### The fix: Commit reveal v4 (CRv4)

-CRv4 fixed this by:
-- Using [Drand time-lock encryption](https://drand.love/docs/timelock-encryption/) for automatic reveals
-- Ensuring reveals happen at the *start* of the next tempo
-- Making the reveal timing cryptographically guaranteed (no manual validator action)
-- Eliminating the window for weight copiers to act